Chicago "L": 2010–present

 While various mayors of Chicago had recognized the importance of reliable public transit, Rahm Emanuel received credit for making improving service a top priority.
 In addition to local funding, he managed to secure federal dollars by lobbying.

 One of the largest reconstruction projects in the CTA's history, at a cost of $425 million, was the Red Line South reconstruction project.
 From May 19, 2013, through October 20, 2013, the project closed and rebuilt the entire Dan Ryan branch—replacing and rebuilding all the tracks, ties, ballast and drainage systems—from Cermak-Chinatown to 95th/Dan Ryan.
 The station work involved renewing and improving eight stations, including new paint and lights, bus bridge improvements, new elevators at the Garfield, 63rd, and 87th stations and new roofs and canopies at some stations.
 "We are looking forward to providing our south Red Line customers with improved stations that are cleaner, brighter and better than they have been in years," said CTA President Forrest Claypool.
 Shutting down a portion of the railway instead of relegating work to the weekends enabled the project to be completed in months rather than years.

 In 2014, the CTA initiated station and track upgrades on the Blue Line between Grand and O'Hare.
-This $492-million project will result in modernized stations (some of which were originally built in 1895), rebuilt tracks, station platform replacement, subway water management, subway station water infiltration remediation, and improved access to some stations (by adding elevators).
-This project, scheduled for completion in 2021, is expected to cut travel time between the Loop and O'Hare by ten minutes.
+This $492 million project has modernized stations (some of which were originally built in 1895), rebuilt tracks, replaced station platforms, upgraded water utilities, installed public art, and improved access to some stations (by adding elevators).
+This project, nearing completion as of 2022, is expected to cut travel time between the Loop and O'Hare by ten minutes.

 In late 2015, extensive 4G wireless coverage was added to both Blue and Red Line subways, with the $32.5 million installation cost paid for by T-Mobile, Sprint, AT&T and Verizon.
 Upon the project's completion, Chicago became the largest American city with 4G Internet service in all of its subways and tunnels, a total of 22 mi.
 Besides adding to passenger convenience, it also improved security by allowing CTA personnel and first responders to communicate more easily in case of an emergency.